thenrich/competency-eval/README.md

 An example database structure and sample data is provided in `sql/init.sql` and an example query is provided below.

-Upon completion, provide the client-side instructions necessary to query the API and return the intended result.
+Upon completion, provide the link to your forked GitHub repository and client-side instructions necessary to query the API and return the intended result.
 The instructions you provide will be used to test that the web service works and functions as intended.